joewhite86/frogr/docs/source/documentation/authorization.rst

 You can write your own User class, but then you'll have to create your own oAuth implementation.

 **Warning:** Be cautious with ``Views.Secure`` on ``Service`` methods, as it could reveal sensitive data.
-So it's best to have custom methods like ``findFriendsOfFriends`` for example to get all friends of the users friends.
+So it's best to have custom methods like ``findFriendsOfFriends`` for example to get all friends of the users friends instead of the common search function.

 User Repository
 ^^^^^^^^^^^^^^^